Understanding Jimbos Protocol Exploit

 The attack also caused the project's TIC token to drop by more than 77% of its value, and was found to be trading at $1.05 at the time of this writing.

-The impact of this attack could have been significantly reduced if Elastic Swap had a dedicated cover pool in the Neptune Mutual marketplace.
-We have standard terms and conditions in place to provide coverage to various types of DeFi attacks, including the smart contract vulnerabilities, but we are also open to make exceptions in some cases.
+The impact of this attack could have been notably mitigated had Elastic Swap been equipped with a dedicated cover pool within the Neptune Mutual marketplace.
+While standard terms and conditions already offer coverage for a range of DeFi attacks, including smart contract vulnerabilities, exceptions can be made in certain cases.

-Users who purchase our parametric cover policies do not need to provide loss evidence in order to receive payouts.
-Payouts can be claimed as soon as an incident like this is resolved through our governance system.
+Users who purchase our parametric cover policies are exempt from the need to furnish loss evidence to access payouts.
+Payouts can be swiftly claimed once an incident is resolved through the governance system.

-Additionally, auditing the smart contracts for vulnerabilities is insufficient due to the existence of varying attack vectors.
-Neptune Mutual's security team can also assess your preferred protocol for DNS and web-based security, smart contract evaluations, and frontend and backend security.
+Moreover, recognizing that smart contract audits alone may not suffice due to the diverse range of attack vectors, Neptune Mutual's security team extends its assessment to encompass various domains, including DNS and web-based security, smart contract evaluations, and both frontend and backend security.